by Dr Jeanette (Jeannie) Thomason

 Using a combination of a raw, species appropriate diet and naturally sourced supplements (not processed, synthetically bases) you can support the immune system while it strengthens and gets things under control.

 Immune suppressed dogs especially require a * raw meat, organ and bone based diet so that the digestive system and of course the immune system (70% - 80% of the immune system is housed in the digestive tract) is not further stressed.

-Remember, mites feed on the yeast living in the body, and systemic yeast feed on nutritional yeast and sugars (carbohydrates).
-If you break the cycle, you weaken or starve the systemic yeast and the mites are not able to colonize in the pores.
-This is the reason for a no grain diet (NO WHEAT, OATS, CORN, BARLEY, MILLET OR YEAST OF ANY KIND which includes brewers or nutritional yeast) with only meat, bones and organs (if you currently feed any vegetables or fruits, you will want to stop feeding them all together) -- in other words, only foods that do not readily turn to sugar within the system.
+Remember, mites feed on the yeast living in the body, and systemic yeast feed on nutritional yeast and sugars (carbohydrates/vegetables and grains).
+If you want to break the cycle and weaken or starve the systemic yeast so that the mites are not able to colonize in the pores.
+Then do NOT feed grains or vegetables in the diet (NO WHEAT, OATS, CORN, BARLEY, MILLET OR YEAST OF ANY KIND which includes brewers or nutritional yeast).
+Feed only what our carnivore companions are designed to eat: meat, bones and organs (if you currently feed any vegetables or fruits, you will want to stop feeding them all together) -- in other words, only foods that do not readily turn to sugar within the system.
 Click HERE to read about how to prevent yeast growth in your dogs.

-Antioxidants as these are crucial at this time for the immune system.
+Antioxidants are crucial at this time for the immune system.

 Proanthocyanidins appear to potentiate the immune system via enhancement of T-lymphocyte activity and modulation of neutrophil and macrophage responses).
 Antioxidants also decrease various chemicals (histamine, interleukin, tumor necrosis factor) that cause cell damage.
 Because antioxidants minimize damage to cells, they are useful whenever disease is present and immune support is needed.